 Ellevate helps women build meaningful local and digital relationships that can offer insights and open doors.
 The company also connects women in an increasingly disconnected world, while redefining networking through more authentic interactions so it’s not something to dread.
 Ellevate believes they’re the community for women who know there is strength in numbers, and who understand you just have to ‘find your people.’

 Ellevate’s community has reach and influence while still remaining warm and welcoming.
 They focus on showing up for each other and helping everyone — no matter their background or aspirations — to build a career they love.
 Most importantly, they mobilize the collective power of women to change the culture of business.
 A certified B-Corporation, Ellevate uses collective action to shape business into a more inclusive endeavor.

 Ellevate is not a nonprofit, but only modest fees to join.

 The SBA helps women entrepreneurs launch new businesses and compete in the marketplace.
 The administration also helps connect women with the training and funding opportunities specifically for their needs.

 The SBA is a rich resource for links, including topics on funding women-owned small businesses, loans, federal contracting programs, and information on the National Women’s Business Council (NWBC).
 NWBC is a nonpartisan federal advisory council serving as an independent source of advice and counsel to the President, Congress, and the U.S. Small Business Administration.
 The Council is the government’s only independent voice for women entrepreneurs, tackling important and relevant economic issues.

 Although not exhaustive, this resource guide is a solid foundation to help you get started.
-If you’re a woman with a passion for creating your own business and want to talk about navigating your finances, please reach out to an Abacus advisor who would love to help you expand what’s possible with your dream.
+If you’re a woman with a passion for creating your own business and want to talk about navigating your finances, reach out to an Abacus advisor.
+We would love to help you expand what’s possible with your dream.